Rhine, Wine and Culture.

 Parking facilities in Straßburg

-Public parking is possible for 60 euros per week.
+Public parking is possible for 65,00 EUR per week (2024: 80,00 EUR).
 The parking spots can not be pre-booked.
 Detailed information on parking at your hotel, you will receive together with the detailed travel documents two weeks prior to departure.

 Condition of cycle paths